timhunt/moodle-editor_ousupsub/readme.txt

     Notes:
     * We have patched 1.2.3 with a backport fix from the next release of Rangy which addresses an incompatibility between Rangy and HTML5Shiv which is used in the bootstrapclean theme.
 See MDL-44798 for further information.

-Administration settings
-The plugin has minimal admin settings

-Manage Editors
-To manage the editor go to administration > Plugins > Text Editors > Manage Editors Unlike standard moodle editors the sup sub editors are not enabled by default.
-They are only used by specific modules on request and do not appear in the list of editor available for text input.

-Enable Editor
-To enable the editor go to administration > Plugins > Text Editors > Superscript/subscript editor settings

-By default the default tinymce editor is used.
-Checking the box enables the editor for all browsers except IE 8 and below.

-Technical Requirements
-Plugin details
-The plugin is named ousupsub and resides in moodle at lib/editor/ousupsub The github repository is https://github.com/colchambers/moodle-editor_ousupsub/

-Supported Browsers and Operating systems
-Browsers and the operating systems that are supported.
-Firefox: PC, Mac, Linux
-Chrome: PC,
-IE 9+ PC,
-IE 8 and below will use the existing tinymce editor.
-Default browser: iPhone, iPad, Android

-Supported plugins
-The sup sub editors are currently only used in these quiz question types:
-Varnumeric
-Pattern Match